-The Sunshine Act applies to payments or transfers of value made by applicable manufacturers to "covered recipients", who are defined to include: (1) physicians; and (2) teaching hospitals.
-Physician includes doctors of medicine and osteopathy, dentists, podiatrists, optometrists, and chiropractors, who are legally authorised to practise by the state in which they practise.
-Thus, the law applies to a physician who is licensed in the U.S., even if they maintain a licence or practice in a different country.
+The Sunshine Act applies to payments or transfers of value made by applicable manufacturers to "covered recipients" who are licensed in the U.S., even if they maintain a licence or practice in a different country.
 This includes all physicians and fellows that have a current or active licence, regardless of whether they are enrolled with CMS or currently or actively seeing patients.
 Medical residents are not "covered recipients".
 Payments to prospective employee physicians (e.g., recruiting costs), including travel, lodging and meals, are also reportable.
 Bona fide employees of an applicable manufacturer that are U.S.-licensed physicians are also exempt from the definition of covered recipient.
-Teaching hospitals are also covered recipients.
-CMS publishes a list of teaching hospitals once annually that will be available 90 days before the reporting year and will include tax identification numbers.
-CMS has clarified that hospitals not listed on the Open Payments teaching hospital list are not considered a teaching hospital covered recipient for purposes of Open Payments.
 Payment data is due to CMS each year by March 30, and must be posted on CMS's "Open Payments" website in June.